The syntax for the footnote for a simple book is simple [AuthorFirstname + AuthorLastname, Title, (City: Publisher, Date), Page no.].

 TWO TYPES OF TURABIAN: Don't confuse the Turabian "parenthetical "in-text" citations style" which looks like this (Smith 1980, 34), with Turabian Notes/Bibliography style (Footnote at the bottom of the page)

 Don't use MS Word "References/ Insert Citations."
 Microsoft Format Feature in MS Word for Chicago and Turabian DOES NOT enter the footnotes correctly in your document, so do not use it for your footnotes and bibliography.
 When you select Turabian in the Microsoft Word feature it formats the Footnote in APA (also called parenthetical in-text citations Turabian style) which is not what we use in this class.
-Word will make your footnotes look like this (Price 2003, 345).
+Word will make your footnotes look like this (Graves 2003, 345).

 - Wikipedia.
 Don't quote it!!!
 The material is notorious for being unreliable and inaccurate.
 NEVER place Wikipedia in your bibliography.